akiradeveloper/sorock/sorock-check/README.md

 `sorock-check connect $URL $SHARD_ID`. (e.g. `sorock-check connect http://node5:50051 34`)

-Once connected to any node in a cluster, the program will automatically connect to all the nodes in the cluster.
+Once connected to any node in a cluster, the program will automatically connect to all nodes in the cluster.